picoded/JavaCommons/docs/CodeConvention.md

 + Code Documentation: Every public function must have its respective documentation.
 (Markdown preferred, but not enforced).
 + dOxygen documentation should be enclosed in "///" blocks
 + Function / Variables without documentation must have self-descriptive names.
 + Aim for 0 build warnings.
+View warnings using ant lint
 + All required files are needed to be inside the repository.
-Except for Java 7 JDK/JRE files.
+Except for Java 7 JDK/JRE files, and dOxygen build files.
++ picodedX is reserved for experimental, and not fully formalized / tested classes.
++ picodedTests is for test cases, and should follow the same class structure as picoded